oliverschwendener/ueli/README.md

 * Add input history browsing
 * Add nice GUI to modifiy configuration
 * Add option to add custom shortcuts
-* Add option to change folders which are being scanned for programs and files
 * Use vue components

 ## Development